sputnik2019/rtl8852bu-20240418/README.md

-Welcome testers.

-Please read Issues 1 and 2 for instructions on how to proceed.

-This document and the FAQ.md need work and I would appreciate you following the instructions here in the README.md file as close as possible so as to help find any corrections that need to be made.

 ## rtl8852bu ( 8852bu.ko ) :rocket:

 ## Linux Driver for USB WiFi Adapters that are based on the RTL8852BU and RTL8832BU Chipsets